-- Works optimally only for black box testing.
+- Works optimally only for black-box testing.

-- Not the best fit for unit or integration testing, as the verbosity inherent in these tests, can lead to complications in test scenarios.
+- Not the best fit for a unit or integration testing, as the verbosity inherent in these tests, can lead to complications in test scenarios.

 BrowserStack provides integration with Behave to facilitate simpler test automation using Python & Selenium.
 To know more, view the documentation for running Selenium tests using Behave with Browserstack.